 Speed | 35ft |

 Unlike most D&D races, the Satyr 5e are Fey rather than humanoids.
-This has the odd obscure mechanical effect, but it also tells you a lot about your character’s origins.
+This has the occasional obscure mechanical effect, but it also tells you a lot about your character’s origins.
 Satyr are predominantly found in the Feywild, where they are raised in a world of trickery, whimsy, and revelry.

 Their natural proficiency with Performance, Persuasion, and a musical instrument may make them seem like natural Bards.
 However, the Satyr’s other abilities would suit a range of builds.
 Magic Resistance grants advantage on saving throws against spells, so a Satyr is a suitable candidate for any Charisma-based caster.